LGBTQ rights in Texas

-Lesbian, gay, bisexual, and transgender (LGBTQ) people in the U.S. state of Texas have some protections in state law but may face legal and social challenges not faced by others.
+Lesbian, gay, bisexual, transgender, and queer (LGBTQ) people in the U.S. state of Texas have some protections in state law but may face legal and social challenges not faced by others.
 Same-sex sexual activity was decriminalized in Texas in 2003 by the Lawrence v.
 Texas ruling.
 On June 26, 2015, the Supreme Court of the United States ruled bans on same-sex marriage to be unconstitutional in Obergefell v.
 Hodges.
+The federal Respect for Marriage Act, enacted in 2022, established legal protections for same-sex marriages.
+Under this law, every state, including Texas, must recognize same-sex marriages that were lawfully performed in another state.
+However, the act does not obligate states to issues marriage licenses to same-sex couples.
+Every couple in Texas follows the same steps when applying for a marriage license.
 A majority of Texans support same-sex marriage and anti-discrimination laws for LGBTQ people.

 Texas has a hate crime statute that strengthens penalties for certain crimes motivated by a victim's sexual orientation, although crimes are rarely prosecuted under the statute.
 The law does not cover gender identity.
 While some localities in Texas have ordinances that provide a variety of legal protections and benefits to LGBTQ people, Texas has had no statewide law banning anti-LGBT discrimination.
 The federal protections against employment discrimination based on sexual orientation or gender identity, established in 2020 by several landmark cases, apply in Texas.
 Several metropolitan cities in Texas, including Austin, Dallas, and San Antonio, provide resources, supportive communities, and local anti-discrimination protections for their LGBTQ people.
 Since September 1, 2025, Texas has explicitly listed banned DEI school and even certain workplace programs for sexual orientation—the implemented law is being challenged by the courts.
 In November 2025, Texas voters passed a legislative amendment codifying "parental rights" within the state's constitution.

 Laws regarding same-sex sexual activity

 Sodomy ban

 Until the U.S. Supreme Court in June 2003 declared sodomy laws unconstitutional in Lawrence v.
 Texas, sodomy was a criminal offense in Texas, termed "deviate sexual intercourse".
 As of 2023, Texas is one of the three states where dormant sodomy laws only apply to same-sex acts, alongside Kentucky and Kansas.
 Several bills intended to repeal the sodomy ban have been introduced since Lawrence.
 A bill repealing the state's law banning male homosexuality was passed by the Texas House in 2025.
-It must be passed by the Senate for final approval by the legislature.
+However, it failed to be passed by the Senate for final approval.